 Yes.
 Start with, oh, the gutsiest call in Super Bowl history with the onside kick.

 In any event, the call put the Colts on the back foot and seemed to affect them in the ensuing drive.
-Picking up where he left off, Brees went 5-for-5, but this will be known forever more as RB Pierre Thomas' drive, with a screen for a 12 yard gain right after the kick, a seven yard "barrel the head forward" up the middle that simply showed his true grit, and the 16 yard screen pass where he did it all: evaded tacklers, plowed through others and finally just willed his body across the goal line to get the touchdown.
+Picking up where he left off, Brees went 5-for-5, but this will be known forever more as RB Pierre Thomas' drive, with a screen for a 12 yard gain right after the kick, a seven yard "barrel the head forward" up the middle, and the 16 yard screen pass where he did it all: evaded tacklers, plowed through others and finally just willed his body across the goal line to get the touchdown.
 Saints 13, Colts 10.

 Manning - who had to be ready to pop after sitting on the bench all game, and hadn't had a first down since the first quarter - promptly proceeded to show why he's Peyton Manning.
-He was effecient - 5-for-6, including a heartwrenchingly perfect pass to TE Dallas Clark - and just a great field general, audibling out multiple times for runs, including RB Joseph Addai's 4 yard power in the end zone to put the Colts back ahead, 17-13.
+Again he was efficient - 5-for-6, including a heartwrenchingly perfect pass to TE Dallas Clark - and just a great field general, audibling out multiple times for runs, including RB Joseph Addai's 4 yard power in the end zone to put the Colts back ahead, 17-13.

-People's memories are so short.
+Fans memories are short.
 In the first three quarters of the game, the Saints only led for about five minutes.
 Retroactively, it may seem like the Saints were dominating since they held onto the ball and kept Manning off the field.
-As the game was going on, though, the scoreboard kept reading "Saints trailing the Colts" and Peyton Manning was passing like a guy who was going to win the MVP.
+As the game was going on, though, the scoreboard kept reading "Saints trailing the Colts" while Peyton Manning was hucking the ball like a guy who was going to win the MVP.
 Manning was efficient enough to win the game, playing basically mistake-free football.
 It felt like the first mistake might lose the game - but whose mistake would it be?

 The 4th quarter started at 8:58 PM Eastern time - that has to be some sort of record, right?